 The relationship of foot characteristics to assessments of footwear functionality and style is also an unexplored issue.
 Our study showed correlations of heel angle with safety, ease of donning and doffing, as well as footwear style.
-The flatter the transverse feet angle, the higher the footwear functionality rating in terms of foot protection, ease of putting on and off, as well as the higher the style rating.
+The flatter the transverse feet angle, the higher the footwear functionality rating in terms of foot protection, ease of putting on and off, as well as the higher style rating.
 The results suggest that the tested shoes meet the requirements of female users with specific deformities in terms of functionality and their style expectations.
 It is widely recognized that for people with transverse flat feet, putting on shoes is a problem, as well as they are often forced to give up attractive footwear.
-This is justified especially since Hurst et al. [11] stressed that "street shoes" often don't fit well, and and cause pressure the digits and alter function, which may leading to structural changes and tissue breakdowns/ulceration.
+This is justified especially since Hurst et al. [11] stressed that "street shoes" often don't fit well, and cause pressure on the digits and alter function, which may leading to structural changes and tissue breakdowns/ulceration.
 Branthwaite et al. [3] conclude that wearing a footwear with a reduced toe box volume and shape causes by constriction of the toes which are associated with the development of joint pathologies and forefoot lesions.
-According to Louwerens et al. [14], shoes which do not have the capacity to accommodate the forefoot.
+According to Louwerens et al. [14], shoes which do not have the capacity to accommodate the forefoot will alter the dynamics of the transverse foot arch, restricting the metatarsal splay of the forefoot.